Py4Phy/classroom-generator/README.md

 - template tests for checking fixed variables
 - template tests for running a script with `input()` from stdin that sets variables
 - template test for comparing output against regular expression
+- template test for checking existence of an image file
 - template test for function evaluation (parametrized, always provide args/kwargs/references as a list of lists or list of dicts)
 - custom test files